Norton Rose Fulbright

 Application details and method of selection

-If you are a finalists or graduate you should apply from 1 October 2017 to 15 July 2018.
+If you are a finalist or graduate you should apply from 1 October 2018 to 13 January 2019.

-Our 2018 summer vacation schemes are for penultimate-year law undergraduates and finalists from law and non-law degrees.
+Our 2019 summer vacation schemes are for penultimate-year law undergraduates.
 The schemes will run on the following dates:

-Applications will open from 1 October 2017 to 31 January 2018, and we will be holding assessment days in January/February 2018.
+Applications will open from 1 October 2018 and close on 13 January 2019, and we will be holding assessment days in January/February 2019.

-First-year undergraduates may apply for our first step programme from 1-28 February 2018.
-Assessment days will be held in March 2018 and successful candidates will attend the programme from 3 – 7 April 2018.
+First-year undergraduates may apply for our first step programme from 1 October to 31 January 2019.
+Assessment days will be held in March 2019 and successful candidates will attend the programme from 22 - 26 July 2019.

 Firm description and career prospects

 Norton Rose Fulbright is a global legal firm.
 We provide the world’s pre-eminent corporations and financial institutions with a full business law service.
-We have more than 4,000 lawyers and legal staff in over 50 cities across Europe, the United States, Canada, Latin America, Asia, Australia, Africa, the Middle East and Central Asia.
+We have more than 4,000 lawyers and legal staff in over 50 cities across Europe, the United States, Canada, Latin America, Asia, Australia, Africa and the Middle East.

 Recognised for our industry focus, we are strong across all the key industry sectors: financial institutions; energy; infrastructure, mining and commodities; transport; technology and innovation; as well as life sciences and healthcare.
 Wherever we are, we operate in accordance with our global business principles of quality, unity and integrity.
 We aim to provide the highest possible standard of legal service in each of our offices and to maintain that level of quality at every point of contact.

 GDL and LPC course fees are paid.
-The maintenance grants are:
+The maintenance grants are £10,000 for LPC students and £8,000 for GDL students.

 Everyone remembers the first day they walked through the doors of their future firm.
 For many of our lawyers, that happens on our open days and first step programmes.
 First step caters to first-year undergraduates, while our open days are designed for undergraduates, graduates and career changers of all degree subjects.
 Either way, it’s the opportunity to step through our doors, make a first impression, and use our packed schedule of interactive sessions to discover whether law is right for you.